 My post entitled What is Sensory Processing? defines Sensory Modulation Disorder and Sensory Discrimination Disorder.
-This is a follow-up post about the third pattern: Sensory-Based Motor Disorder.
+This is a follow-up post about the third subtype: Sensory-Based Motor Disorder.

 Simply put, some motor coordination difficulties are due, at least in part, to faulty sensory processing.
 There are two sub-types of Sensory-Based Motor Disorder: Postural Disorder and Dyspraxia.

-- To keep you upright against gravity and help you maintain your balance, for which I prefer the term postural stability.
+To keep you upright against gravity and help you maintain your balance, for which I prefer the term postural stability.
 This can be further broken down into static and dynamic functions.
-Static posture (meaning still, unchanging) is when you are upright against gravity without moving, and dynamic posture (meaning ever-changing) is when you work to keep your balance while moving.
+Static posture (meaning still, unchanging) is when you are holding a position against gravity without moving, and dynamic posture (meaning ever-changing) is how you keep your balance while moving.

-- To keep the rest of your body still so you can use a part of the body to push, pull, reach and/or use force to complete a task.
+To keep the rest of your body still so you can use a part of the body to push, pull, reach and/or use force to complete a task.
 For this function, I like the term postural regulation.
-To conserve energy and increase the accuracy and precision of your movements, you must stabilize parts of your body and use isolated movements to carry out an action.
+To conserve energy and increase the accuracy and precision of your movements, you must stabilize parts of your body and use isolated movements to carry out actions.

 Postural skills are largely subconscious, meaning you probably do not pay much attention to them.
 However, you rely heavily on your posture to complete every day tasks such as brushing your teeth or typing at a computer.
-Staying upright against gravity and coordinating your movements actually requires integration of multiple sensory systems.
-The sensory systems that contribute most to your posture include your: proprioceptive (muscles and joints), vestibular (equilibrium and balance), tactile (touch), and visual systems.
+Holding yourself up against gravity and coordinating your movements actually requires integration of multiple sensory systems.
+The sensory systems that contribute most to posture include your: proprioceptive (muscles and joints), vestibular (equilibrium and balance), tactile (touch), and visual (sight) systems.

-So, what qualifies a posture problem as a sensory-based motor disorder?
-Just like all sensory disorders, a sensory-based posture disorder is caused by brain wiring differences that are either developmental (present from birth) or acquired by a brain injury or disease.
-Therefore, poor posture due to poor physical fitness or health would not be considered a sensory-based condition.
+So, what qualifies a posture problem as a Sensory-Based Motor Disorder?
+Just like all sensory disorders, a sensory-based posture disorder is caused by brain wiring differences that are developmental (present from birth).
+Therefore, poor posture due to injury, disease, poor physical fitness, or health problems would not be considered a sensory-based condition.

 Symptoms of a postural disorder may include:

-- Core muscle imbalance, resulting in rounded or slouched posture (see Figure 3)
+Core muscle imbalance, resulting in rounded or slouched posture

 Motor praxis is perhaps even more complex than postural control.
 In sensory integration theory, the term “praxis” encompasses all of the processes involved in performing skilled movements.
 Briefly stated, praxis includes:

-- Ideation–coming up with ideas; problem-solving; using the imagination to mime actions without objects (for example, “pretending” to brush your teeth)
+Ideation–coming up with ideas; problem-solving; using the imagination to “mime” actions without objects (for example, pretending to brush your teeth without an actual toothbrush)

-- Feedback–reflecting on how well a plan of action worked (as well as feedforward, which is how well a plan of action is working in the moment)
+Feedback–reflecting on how well a plan of action worked (as well as feedforward, which is how well a plan of action is working in the moment)